Wickslynx/RoofNut/README.md

 **2. Compile and build your application using RoofNut.**
-Implement the main rendering function using OnGuiRender().
+Implement the main rendering function using OnUiRender().

+# Current Issues:

+1. Linker not linking, Unknown function declarations when included library.

 # Example:
 Check the example.c file in the repository for code samples.